Black-tailed treecreeper

 The black-tailed treecreeper (Climacteris melanurus) is a species of bird in the family Climacteridae.
 It is endemic to north and northwestern Australia.

 Its natural habitats are temperate forests and subtropical or tropical moist lowland forests.

+Taxonomy

+Climacteris melanurus was first described by the ornithologist John Gould in an 1843 publishing of the journal Proceedings of the Zoological Society of London.

+Subspecies

+There are two recognised subspecies of Climacteris melanurus: